saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 salt proxy_minion common.render salt://templates/my_first_template.j2
 ```

-Most of the time I use the `common.render`.
+Most of the time I actually use the `common.render` to render templates from the CLI as well.
 One of the reasons is that the return of the `slsutil.renderer` does not always show all the newlines.

 The basics